Last updated on August 19th, 2021 at 05:00 pm

 Shivanasamudra falls are the perennial favourites of Bangaloreans for a weekend picnic.
-We are not sure how many times we have been here.
+We present a complete one day trip guide here.

 “One Day trip from Bangalore” is a series of 19 one day outings with detailed itinerary to help you visit places around Bangalore/weekend getaways from Bangalore.
 If you are looking for places to visit from Bangalore within 150 kilometres or if you are looking for a comfortable one day trip from Bangalore, you should look at this post on this blog.

 This trip from Bangalore will take you to two lovely waterfalls on Cauvery River at Shivanasamudra.
 At Shivanasamudra, Cauvery river splits into two and jumps over rocks to create two spectacular falls.
 This day trip will also give you an opportunity to spend sometime by the river side, on a sandy beach at Talakadu!

 All you can comfortably do in a day.
 We will tell you how!